IndigoUnited/js-dejavu/README.md

     var SomeEventsInteface = Interface({
         Extends: EventsInterface,   // This interface extends EventsInterface
+                                    // Interfaces can extend multiple ones, just reference them in an array

         Statics: {                  // This is how we define statics
             getTotalListeners: function () {}